mccalluc/mccalluc.github.io/resume/prose.md

 title: Chuck McCallum
 ---

-Full-stack web developer with experience guiding small teams to deliver tools for researchers in the sciences and humanities.
+- Full-stack web developer with experience guiding small teams to deliver tools for researchers in the sciences and humanities.
-Familiar with frameworks for data visualization, free-text search, and video delivery.
+- Experience with data visualization, free-text search, and video delivery.
-Interested in providing clear documentation and interfaces for users, mentoring and supporting junior colleagues, promoting software engineering best-practices across the organization, and contributing back to open source software.
+- Interested in providing clear documentation and interfaces for users, mentoring and supporting junior colleagues, promoting software engineering best-practices across the organization, and contributing back to open source software.